Condor2026/keltic_kraken/README.md

 | **Data** | Incidents per county |
 | **Interaction** | Hover to see exact numbers |
 | **Utility** | Identify hotspots |

-**What it reveals:**
-- Dublin usually leads (more population = more crimes)
-- Cork in second place
-- Geographic patterns of criminality

 ### 🥧 Chart 2: Crime Types (Donut)